 2. What is a cheap SIM?

 By the way, SIM is this tiny card that you plug into your cell phone.
 Without it, you can't use the Internet or make phone calls!
-It's important!
-Such a magic spell!
+It is very important!
+It is a magic spell!

-Cheap SIMs" and "cheap phones" are in essence "borrowing a line from a major company and delivering the line to the user at a lower price than the major company!
-It's just that.
+Cheap SIMs" and "cheap phones" are, in essence, "borrowing a line from a major company and delivering the line to the user at a lower price than the major company!
+That's what it's all about, isn't it?
 Maybe.

 3. How do you use it?